ccweerasinghe1994/Essential-Algorithms/Readme.md

 strategies programs use to make these ideas easier to follow.

 #### Algorithms and Data Structures 2
+An `algorithm` is a recipe for performing a certain `task`.
+A `data structure` is a way of `arranging data` to make solving a particular `problem` easier.
+A `data structure` could be a way of arranging `values` in an `array`, a `linked list` that connects items in a certain `pattern`, a `tree`, a `graph`, a `network`, or something even more `exotic`.

+`Algorithms` are often closely tied to `data structures`.
+For example, the edit distance algorithm described in Chapter 15, `“String Algorithms,”` uses a `network` to determine how similar two strings are.
+The algorithm is tied closely to the `network` and won’t work without it.
+Conversely, the `algorithm` builds and uses the `network`, so the `network` isn’t useful (or really even built) without the `algorithm`.

+Often an `algorithm` says, *“Build a certain data structure and then use it in a certain way*.”
+The algorithm can’t exist without the data structure, and there’s no point in building the data structure if you don’t plan to use it with the algorithm.

 #### Pseudocode
 #### Algorithm Features
 #### Big O Notation